nimsandu/spicetify-bloom/README.md

 ## Troubleshooting
 <details>
   <summary><b>Experiencing issues after installing via Spicetify Marketplace?</b></summary>
 <blockquote> If you're experiencing issues after installing the theme via the Spicetify Marketplace, reset it by going to the Spicetify Marketplace settings, then scroll all the way down until you see the "Reset Marketplace" button.
-After that, proceed to install the theme using the PowerShell/Bash methods or by downloading the installation scripts from the repository. </blockquote>
+After that, proceed to install the theme using the instation methods shown above. </blockquote>
 </details>

 <details>